 Basically it’s a case of one adventure leading to the next: while stopping over in Seattle in August of 2009 with family of friends (that had hosted us a few weeks before in Canada and “handed us over” to family in Seattle), we were taken along on a short sailing trip from Seattle across the bay to Port Madison.

 After two months of our Diesel engine drowning out all conversation onboard Archie, the sudden silent progression under sail on Quintessa, a 36ft (from memory?)
-Bavaria, was a revelation.
+Dehler, was a revelation.
 It was our first time on a sailboat, and it brought large smiles to our faces!

 We obviously had no clue what we were doing, but it was big fun and we would never really forget this experience, even if we wouldn’t get back on a boat until many years later.